feng-zh/classfinder/README.md

     -verbose
     List class path will be searched
     -current
-    Add current java home into classpath if no explict java home specified
+    Add current java home into classpath if no explicit java home specified

     NAME:
     java.lang.Object The full class name